stelzinga/MF/Management_Framework.md

 The Bottom Profile Tree focuses on:
 - How is the Top Profile Tree achieved (Operations)
-- How are Operations improved (Management)
+- How are Operations initiated and improved (Management)
-- How is Management aided (Business Functions & Tools)

-The Bottom Profile Tree emphasises the fact that Management creates and maintains Operations which ultimately yield Revenue, Cost and Risk, and that those Operations are performed by Staff using Assets and Suppliers which are funded by Cash from Revenue, Liabilities and Equity.

 ### Reduced Profile Tree
-The Reduced Profile Tree or *RPT* focuses on key elements of the Bottom Profile Tree with the Operations elements in the middle and the Management aspects on the left and right:
+The Reduced Profile Tree or *RPT* focuses on key elements of the Bottom Profile Tree with the Operations elements in the middle and the Management Functions on the left and right:

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 Planning     ⇔  Processes